WaffleWaldo/web-crawler/README.md

 ## MongoDB Integration

-When MongoDB integration is enabled:
+When MongoDB integration is enabled (by providing a connection string):

 1. Each crawled page is stored with:
    - URL